diacasasce/smashbot/README.md

 for the developing your bot you should create a new script and import the `bot.py` script, then create a new class that inherits from the `Bot` class and override the `play` method to implement your bot logic.

-for additional information on the libmellee options be sure to check the [libmelee documentation](https://libmelee.readthedocs.io/)
+for additional information on the libmelee options be sure to check the [libmelee documentation](https://libmelee.readthedocs.io/)

 That's it!
 You should now have the environment set up and configured to play Super Smash Bros.
 Melee with Slippi, and run the bot.